Evolvus/dip-mig-tool/README.md

 Please note that the output table will have exact structure as required by the Loading tool or the verification report format.

+## config.env
+This is the configuration file for the tool.
+It contains all the required details for the tool to run.

+## Folders
+There is an option to group all the required files per country or have all files grouped together.
+The config.env has a configuration called - COUNTRY_WISE Y(Yes) means files are grouped per country.
+N(No) means all files are grouped together.
+The log files are always common for all countries.

+1) sql
+sql folder contains all the sqls that are required for transformation and verification.

+2) container
+container folder contains all the containers that are used to group the sqls.

+3) output
+output folder will hold all the output files that gets generated out of the spooling

+4) log
+log folder will hold all the log files that gets generated as part of execution.
+The log files are always common for all countries.

+## Logging

+User of tool can have the folder structure internal to

 ## Technology
 The tool was developed using bash Version 3+ [It can work in all versions.
 It just uses the features of Version 3+] Plans are in place to upgrade to bash Version 4 which supports arrays.
 Support of arrays will make the tool more versatile.